 - Port Town: Lots.
 Tampa and Miami are the biggest.
 Jacksonville is home to a major Naval station Mayport.

 - Professional Wrestling: One of the top companies in the US, All Elite Wrestling, is headquartered in Jacksonville and owned by Tony Khan, whose father Shahid owns the Jacksonville Jaguars (as well as Fulham in the English Premier League and the EFL Championship in recent years).
-The other two top companies in the US both have their corporate headquarters elsewhere (WWE in Stamford, Connecticut and TNA in Nashville, Tennessee,) both have strong ties to the state.
-Back when it was known as TNA, Impact held all of their weekly shows at the "Impact Zone," a soundstage at Universal Studios in Orlando before taking the show on the road.
+The other two top companies in the US have their corporate headquarters elsewhere (WWE in Stamford, Connecticut and TNA in Nashville, Tennessee), but have strong ties to the state.
+Back when it was known as TNA, Impact held all of their weekly shows at the "Impact Zone", a soundstage at Universal Studios in Orlando before taking the show on the road.
 WWE's developmental program, NXT, recently opened a new performance center in Orlando, after having it previously under the title of Florida Championship Wrestling in Tampa (this is especially interesting as the two companies categorically do NOT get along.)
 Also, because of this (and also Florida's lack of a state income tax), a large number of wrestlers: current, former, and upcoming, now call Florida home (though, for the sake of variety, most are billed from their childhood home, such as current Tampa native John Cena still being billed from his childhood home in West Newbury, Massachusetts.)